-You are to write a medium-size paper (6-10 pages typed double-spaced) on a topic which is related to some aspect of the course materials.
-The main criteria for a successful paper are: It should show that you have thought carefully about the topic; it should add something new to the course (not just repeating what we've already said, not just copying from what we have read or from some other source); it should be interesting; it should be well organised; and it should be well written.
+You are to write a medium-size paper (5-8 pages typed double-spaced, not counting references) on a topic which is related to some aspect of the course materials.
+The main criteria for a successful paper are: It should show that you have thought carefully about the topic; it should add something new to the course (not just repeating what we've already said, not just copying from what we have read or from some other source); it should be well organised; and it should be well written.